daanverraes/Supporting-Information/arXiv:2502.19501v1/README.md

 **Evidence for strongly correlated superconductivity in La<sub>3</sub>Ni<sub>2</sub>O<sub>7</sub> from first principles**

-by Daan Verraes, Tom Braeckevelt, Nick Bultinck, Veronique Van Speybroeck.
+by Daan Verraes, Tom Braeckevelt, Nick Bultinck and Veronique Van Speybroeck.

 This work was submitted on *[arXiv](https://arxiv.org/abs/2502.19501)*.

 The data presented here is licensed under the CC BY-SA 4.0 international license, a copy of which can be found [here](https://creativecommons.org/licenses/by-sa/4.0/).
 Under this license, you can copy and redistribute the material in any medium or format as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.